Triathlon and the Effort Pyramid

 Triathletes are endurance athletes

 Any activity lasting more than a few minutes is physiologically an endurance activity.
 Even a sprint triathlon is very much an endurance event.
-To perform well, training should develop an efficient aerobic system.
+Therefore, to perform well, training should focus on developing an efficient aerobic system.

-Aerobic training also reduces stress on your body, both physically and hormonally.
-Anaerobic (higher intensity) training is highly stressful, which is why interval sessions requires more recovery time compared to completing a similar length workout at a lower intensity.
+Aerobic training reduces stress on your body, both physically and hormonally whereas the more common approach to perform a lot of high intensity (anaerobic) training, is highly stressful.
+This is why interval sessions requires more recovery time compared to completing longer workouts at a lower intensity.

-This is not to say low intensity training must be the only type of training completed, but it should constitute the majority; for a novice it should be the primary and only focus.
+This is not to say low intensity training must be the only type of training you complete, but it should constitute the majority; for a novice it could (should) be the primary and only focus.

 Aerobic vs Anaerobic Energy Sources

-The key to progression is to build an aerobic base, by training at low intensity.
-This facilitates a broader spectrum of training intensities and a higher peak performance.
-Think of a pyramid, the bigger the base, the taller the peak!
+The key to progression is to build a big aerobic base.
+This means training at low intensity.
+Doing so facilitates a broader spectrum of training intensities and a higher peak performance.
+Think of training as the development of your fitness pyramid; the bigger the base, the higher your peak fitness.

 Negating base training limits overall development and narrows your training range.
 Intentionally or accidently, athletes spend too much time in the middle training zone, around threshold pace.
 This sacrifices base building while continually fatiguing the body.
-This continual fatigue prevents higher / HARD efforts ever being reached – narrowing the body’s performance range.
+The continual MEDIUM effort fatigues the body and prevents higher / HARD efforts ever being reached – narrowing the body’s performance range.

 The lack of an aerobic base, while adding a lot of higher intensity training, makes for an unstable foundation.
-This unstable foundation results in injury, illness, and declining race performances through a season – overtraining.
+This unstable foundation results in “one-speed” declining race performance – overtraining.

 Graphs into Shapes

-For simplicity and visual demonstration, transferring data from the tables above into shapes (below), triangle and diamonds, it can be seen what happens to our body’s training ranges.
+For simplicity and visual demonstration, transferring data from the tables above into shapes (below), triangle and diamonds, it becomes easier to see what happens to your.